arch-user-sudo/Prebuilt-DWL-setup/README.md

              * I'm Lazy, I'll keep this repo up to date over time. dw about the long term, i use this for myself so it'll always get maintained

+             Launch dwl from tty using dwl -s slstatus